Teaching Coordinator, Instructor, PLIDA Examiner

 I was born in Italy, in the Veneto region, and studied in Venice at Ca’ Foscari University majoring in Foreign Languages and Literatures.
 I have taught Italian as a second language for over 20 years.
 At present, I am an Instructor of Italian language and Teaching Coordinator

-at the Dante Italian Language School.
+at the Dante Italian Language School in Vancouver.

 I am also an Examiner for the PLIDA Certification tests.

 With the Dante Society of BC I help organize cultural events and coordinate the monthly Italian Book Club.

 So many students, stories and unforgettable experiences have come to me through my teaching.
 My aim has always been to promote understanding of the current aspects of life, culture and travel in Italy, sharing direct experiences (what it is to be Italian and be amongst Italians).

 Let us take up this unique adventure together!